 I previously worked for a global mining company (Rio Tinto Technical Services in Melbourne, Australia and Bristol, UK) as Senior Consultant for Social Development and Community Affairs.
 In this role, I provided specialist advice to both corporate headquarters and subsidiary business units on the implementation of the company's Communities Policy.
 My consulting roles with other organizations included reviewing environmental impact statements of large-scale development projects and 'best practices' of mining companies in corporate social responsibility.

-I have continued to provide freelance research-based advice to industry leadership teams on broad social performance concerns which cover stakeholder management, inter-cultural communication and transparency, social development planning (and thereafter, implementation, monitoring and evaluation), corporate - community partnerships, and social risk analysis.
-My research and consulting projects include human rights and community assessment, social requisites of mine closure and post-closure livelihood, indigenous institutions and customary law on natural resources, and social impact management.
-I have also helped develop social science course modules along the lines of indigeneity and resource governance.
-I help develop and deliver capability-building programs -- in partnership with local governments, tertiary institutions, and indigenous communities -- on ethnographic research and cultural-ecological heritage protection.
-At present, my work includes providing research-based advice and direction on social change management by a mining project (confidential).
+On a freelance capacity, I have continued to provide much needed evidence/research-based advice to industry leadership teams on broad social performance concerns which cover stakeholder management, inter-cultural communication and transparency, social development planning (and thereafter, implementation, monitoring and evaluation), corporate - community partnerships, and social risk analysis.
+My research and consulting projects include human rights assessment, cultural criteria for mine closure, and livelihood vulnerability within communities during pre- or post-closure phase.
+I have also looked into indigenous institutions and customary law on natural resources.
+This gave me opportunities to help develop social science course modules along the lines of indigeneity and resource governance.
+I help design and deliver capability-building programs -- in partnership with local governments, tertiary institutions, and indigenous communities -- on ethnographic research and cultural-ecological heritage protection.
+At present (2020-2021), part of my activities includes providing research-based advice and direction on social change management by a mining project (confidential).

 Alan's vast fields of specialization include: a) risk management (disaster risk reduction, project risk management, corruption vulnerability assessment), b) organization development (strategic planning, operational planning, business planning, organization assessment), c) quality assessment, environmental planning and management (includes environmental and social assessment), d) local governance (covers environmental public policy), and e) development planning and management (includes community immersion, community organizing, participatory development planning).